keelback-code/out-proud/README.md

 After the first push/update, your app will be ready to go!

+As of the publishing of this site (May 2022) Heroku is not currently allowing automatic deployment from Github.
+In order to deploy manually, the steps are (courtesy of Jim Morel from the Code Institute):

+1. Open the terminal.
+If you are using MFA/2FA: please scroll down to see the additional steps required.
+Otherwise:
+2. Enter 'heroku login -i' in the terminal and enter your own login details.
+3. Enter 'heroku apps' in the terminal.
+4. Set the Heroku remote.
+Enter the following command in the terminal: 'heroku git:remote -a out_app'
+5. Enter the following command in the terminal: 'git add . && git commit -m "Deploy to Heroku via CLI"'
+6. Push to both GitHub and Heroku with the two followig commands:
+Enter the following command in the terminal: 'git push origin main' Enter the following command in the terminal: 'git push heroku main'

+*Do you have MFA/2FA enabled?* If so, please:
+Click on Account Settings (under the avatar menu) on the Heroku Dashboard.
+Scroll down to the API Key section and click Reveal.
+Copy the key.
+In the Gitpod workspace, enter the following command in the terminal: 'heroku_config' , and enter your API key that you copied when prompted.
+Continue from step 3 above.
+If you get prompted to log in at any point enter your username and the API key you copied.

 ### Forking and Cloning

 To save a copy of the code and work on it yourself, here are the steps for forking and cloning using Github: